 Couples may seek counselling at different points in their relationship.
 Some seek help only when they realise that their relationship is in a severe crisis.
 Others do so in the early stages of becoming aware that they are not able to resolve problems on their own.
 Individuals may also decide to get help to improve their relationships even when their partners are unwilling to attend counselling together with them.

-Some common issues that bring couples to relationship counselling include:
+Some common issues that bring couples or individuals to therapy for their relationship include:

 - Communication breakdown